Kaposi sarcoma (KS) tumors grow on the skin, lymph nodes, lungs, bone, and gastrointestinal

 investigate the activity of this single agent in KS.

 Combination Therapy: The combination arm will open following accrual and completion of

-the the DLT period for patients in the monotherapy arm.
-Up to 28 patients will be
+the DLT period for participants in the monotherapy arm.
+Up to 28 participants will be

 treated with M7824 (1200 mg IV, every 2 weeks) and NHS-IL12 (MTD dose from the

 monotherapy arm).
 The DLT period for this arm will be 6 weeks.